• Skip to primary navigation

 Store the unused egg yolks in an airtight container and use either the same or the next day to make an omelet or egg muffins, or throw them in with other eggs to make a scrambled egg dish.
 You can also use boxed egg whites, but egg whites from fresh eggs separated from their yolk always seem to firm up better.

-Ricotta cheese: always drain off any liquid that can sit at the bottom of a cheese box to obtain a solid and creamy texture in this dessert.
+Ricotta cheese: Always drain off any liquid that can sit at the bottom of a cheese box to obtain a solid and creamy texture in this dessert.

 Add your own private notes